-The raw water abstraction rate from two locations on the Waitara River for the Motunui and Waitara Valley sites was measured continuously.
+The raw water abstraction rate from one location on the Waitara River for the Motunui site was measured continuously.
 Monthly reports detailing wastewater and stormwater discharge rates, volumes and composition were provided by Methanex to the Council.
 Wastewater effluent was monitored for a number of parameters with frequencies ranging from continuously (flow and pH) to monthly (trace metals).